 One of the most sought-after features from this application is the daily challenges for the fans about some series.
 Quizzes about a certain anime show are available for you to assess how well you know your favorite main characters.
 Finding new friends from the same fandom is also possible since it allows users to join groups for each movie or cartoon.

 VRV offers a premium service of $9.99 per month for all its nine channels and exclusive features but you can subscribe to a specific channel for $5 to $10 per month.
-To enjoy your favorite anime today, download it from the Google Play Store or App Store.
+To enjoy your favorite anime today, download it from the Google Play Store.

 7. Kitsu: Anime & Manga Tracker

 Kitsu is perfect for long-time anime fans who are looking for new anime shows.
 The Android app allows users to see ratings and rankings of the shows hence giving you an overview of your co-anime lover’s perceptions.
 Trailers of upcoming trailers and series are also available with detailed reviews that you can read before committing to another long anime show.